wellcomecollection/docs/rfcs/027-relation-embedder/README.md

-# RFC 026: Work Enricher
+# RFC 026: Relation Embedder

 ## Background

 Recently we have started ingesting archive data from Calm.
 An archive according to our model is a collection of works arranged hierarchically in a tree structure according to some path.
-For example, the works with paths `A`, `A/1`, `A/1/X`, `A/1/Y` and `A/2` would for the following tree:
+For example, the works with paths `A`, `A/1`, `A/1/X`, `A/1/Y` and `A/2` would form the following tree:

 ```
 A